Ken Russell's unrealised projects: Moll Flanders

 Also in the mid-1980s, producer Bob Guccione tapped Russell to write and direct a "bold, censor-free interpretation" of Daniel Defoe's novel Moll Flanders.
 The budget was variously reported as being between £4-11 million, fully backed by Guccione's Penthouse magazine.
 They began searching England and auditioning girls with "centerfold dimensions" that required no previous stage or screen experience.
 When the non-union Janice Martin was settled on as the ideal Moll, the Actors' Equity Association refused to grant her participation in the production.
 Glenda Jackson, Oliver Reed, David Hemmings, Rod Steiger and Trevor Howard were allegedly all considered for additional roles.
 After England's union proved unmovable, Russell began scouting in Italy for the film's locale.
 As soon as he arrived to find "Italian approximations of English countrysides", Guccione sent a lawyer who proceeded to fire Russell's assistant, cameraman, editor, and costume designer.
 At the same time, the Actors' Equity, aware that the unknown Martin was still up for the lead, got the International Federation of Actors to impose a worldwide Moll Flanders boycott.
 With no location spot, no union support, legal threats, no actors officially contracted, and a script that he claimed Guccione was rewriting on the sly, Russell exited, and was later sued by Guccione who had spent over a million dollars on the project and blamed Russell for its demise.
 The lawsuit, which Guccione lost in 1987, was publicly televised in the documentary Your Honour, I Object!

 In 2006, a failed attempt at reviving Moll Flanders with a cast of Lucinda Rhodes-Flaherty, Steven Berkoff and Barry Humphries was to be filmed in Croatia with a multi-million budget.
 Russell teamed up with producer Harry Alan Towers and began scouting locations, but both died before the project could be mounted.

 St. Mawr

 In 1987, Russell planned to direct a film of D. H. Lawrence's novella St Mawr, which he wanted to shoot in New Zealand and Australia.
 Ann-Margret, Glenda Jackson, and Raul Julia were to star in the adaptation.
+After Russell's death, Monica Tidwell was attached to film his script, albeit with some changes.